 Tiger Symbolism in India and Hindu Mythology

-The tiger is revered throughout India, where even some ancient cultures believe they descended from tigers.
+The tiger is revered throughout India.
+In fact, some ancient Indian cultures believed they were descendants of tigers.

-The Naga People tell a creation tale of three brothers who were born from the union of the Sky and Earth.
+The Naga People tell a creation story about three brothers who were born from the union of the Sky and Earth.
 One brother was a spirit, the other a human, and the third a tiger.
 The brothers began to squabble, as brothers do.
-While the spirit manage to stay neutral, the man and the tiger battled.
-The man managed to outwit the tiger, who left to go live in the forest.
-But in doing so, he lost his connection to both his spirit brother and tiger brother.
+While the spirit managed to stay neutral, the man and the tiger battled.
+The man managed to outwit his tiger brother.
+So, the tiger left to go live in the forest.
+The spirit brother, upset by the rupture, pulled away from the man.
+Thus, when the tiger was forced to retreat to the forest, the man lost his connection to both his spirit brother and his tiger brother.

 This video from Tara Purnima tells the story of the spirit, the man, and the tiger: